zeroknowledgediscovery/zedwiki/group meeting/DigitalTwin_workshop.md

 # what is a digital twin

-Not really like "old" digital twins
+Not really like "old" digital twins, we may want excat replication of behavior of teh system, or a stochastic replication: systems can be science models, or people.
+Applications are in:

 + social modeling?
-+ polarization
++ polarization of society
++ game play
 + science of science
     - authors of a particulaer paper, roleplay, and brainstorm
     - generate reserach outcomes
     - do they generate more novels
-+ future human interactions
++ predicting future human interactions

 # why make a digital twin?

-+ solve unsolved problem
++ solve unsolved problems in science
 + make humans better (coaching)?

 # population and individual models

+We can have piopulation and individual models, and can taje different ideas.

 # how to evaluate digital twins
 + simulate the real world, and have some metrics of computing simialrity